windingtree/lif-token/README.md

 ## New Token Methods

-Líf token is ERC20 compatible but it also has two more methods to allow the transference of data and execution of calls between users/contracts.
+Líf token is ERC20 compatible but it also has two more methods to allow the transfer of data and execution of calls between users/contracts.

 ### transferData